ui-schema/ui-schema/README.md

 > UI-Schema is an extract and rewrite of the form-generator logic used internally by our admin panel.
 >
 > The fundamentals are working, but a lot of JSON-schema stuff, code testing and widgets needs to be done.
->
-> This readme currently serves as a mix of documentation, completion tracking and big-picture.

 ## Schema